tlapinsk/CarND-LaneLines-P1/writeup.md

 # **Finding Lane Lines on the Road**

 Goals:
-1. Pull the pieces together from the quizzes and fully understand how a basic image pipeline works
+1. Pull the pieces together from the quizzes and fully understand how a basic image pipeline works.
-2. Gain a better understanding of how Python can be used to implement basic algebra
+2. Gain a better understanding of how Python can be used to implement algebra.
 3. Have fun!

 ---

-### Reflection
+## Reflection

 ### My pipeline